TamarMtchedlishvili-f/AssignmentAppCreative/README.md

 # AssignmentAppCreative
-This is a weather app built on Lambda ASP.net Core with razor pages
+This is a weather app built on Lambda ASP.net Core